Restoring Your Digestive Health

 - Eat probiotic rich foods or take supplements.

-Always follow a course of antibiotics with plenty of probiotics for at least two months to to restore your digestive health and the balance of yeast and intestinal bacteria.
+Always follow a course of antibiotics with plenty of probiotics for at least two months to maintain the balance of yeast and intestinal bacteria.
 Friendly gut bacteria support your immune system, healthy digestion, and detoxification.

-- Use a natural digestion remedy.
-Although many people swear by the temporary relief of antacids, these indigestion remedies actually shut down food processing in your stomach resulting in food 'dumping' into your intestines.
-Contrary to common belief, the problem is not usually too much acid, but too little.
+- Use natural digestive aids.
+Many people swear by antacids which neutralize stomach acids.
+Then food cannot be properly processed in the stomach and it is dumped into the intestines.
+Contrary to common belief, the problem is often not too much acid, but too little.
 Betaine HCL or a tablespoon or two of apple cider vinegar with your meal can supplement the acids.
-Full-spectrum digestive enzymes at the beginning of a meal help if you are deficient.
-Bitter herbs taken right before a meal get your digestive juices and enzymes going.
+Try it and see if it helps.
+Full-spectrum digestive enzymes at the beginning of a meal may also help.
+Take bitter herbs right before a meal to get your digestive juices and enzymes flowing.
 Chamomile, gentian, fennel, dandelion root and peppermint are popular herbal indigestion remedies.

 - Reduce stress.
-An important part of restoring your digestive health is being mindful of the connection between your body and your mind.
-Living a very stressful life can wreak havoc on your ability to absorb and assimilate food.
-When stress raises cortisol, blood flow to the digestive system gets cut back.
-This hinders healthy digestion and may lead to constipation.
+An important part of restoring your digestive health is being mindful of the connection between body and mind.
+Too much stress can wreak havoc on your ability to absorb and assimilate food.
+Excess cortisol inhibits blood flow to the digestive system and may lead to constipation.
+Do not eat when your stressed.
+Calm down first.

-Restoring your digestive health promotes optimized nutrient absorption, waste elimination, neurotransmitter creation, and immune function.
-Natural indigestion remedies and habits that promote healthy digestion can help.
+Restoring your digestive health is possible when you follow these healthy habits and use natural digestive aids.
+Good digestion promotes optimized nutrient absorption, waste elimination, neurotransmitter creation, and healthy immune function.
 Your rewards are overall better health, a happy gut, and improved energy.

 Restoring Your Digestive Health to Physical Wellness